Unitary limit and linear scaling of neutrons in harmonic trap with tuned CD-Bonn and square-well interactions

 From the above equation we readily have

 which gives

-where $\alpha$ is a constant independent of $\hbar \omega$.
-The above is a special virial linear scaling relation for the g.s.~energy $E_0$ of a unitary Fermion system trapped in a harmonic trap.
-We shall check if our calculated g.s.~energies are consistent with this scaling relation.
+with $\alpha$ a constant independent of $\hbar \omega$.
+Eq.~(\ref{linear}) is a special linear scaling relation for the g.s.~energy of a unitary fermion system in a harmonic trap.
+Let us check if our calculated g.s. energies are consistent with this scaling relation.

-In Fig.~\ref{fig2}(a) we present our ring-diagram g.s.~energies using the fine-tuned CD-Bonn potential and $\hbar\omega$=7.5, 8.5, 9.5, 10.5, 12.0 MeV.
+In Fig.~\ref{fig2}(a) we present our ring-diagram g.s.~energies using the fine-tuned CD-Bonn potential and using $\hbar\omega$=7.5, 8.5, 9.5, 10.5, 12.0, 14.0 MeV, respectively.
 Three closed-shell systems with $A$=20, 40, and 70 are considered.
-Plotted are the results for the energy per neutron (dots) , versus the $\hbar\omega$ value, as well as the corresponding linear-fitting results (line).
-One sees all lines fit the data nearly perfectly, and moreover they all converge to the origin $(E,\hbar\omega)=(0,0)$ also near perfectly.
-Clearly our results are in highly satisfactory agreement with the virial linear scaling of Eq.~(\ref{linear}).
+Plotted is the energy per neutron (dots), versus the $\hbar\omega$ value, as well as the corresponding linear-fitting result (line).
+One sees all lines fit the data nearly perfectly, and moreover they all converge to the origin $(E,\hbar\omega)$=$(0,0)$ also near perfectly.
+Clearly our results are in highly satisfactory agreement with the linear scaling relation of Eq.~(\ref{linear}).
+Returning to Table \ref{table1}, the ratios $R_t$ presented there are practically invariant with the variation of $\hbar \omega$.
+This invariance is actually a consequence of the above scaling relation (recalling $R_t=E_0/E_0^{\rm free}$ and $E_0^{\rm free}$ is proportional to $\hbar\omega$).

-We also generalize our study to open-shell systems, with valence neutrons occupying the major shell just above the closed core.
-Because of space consideration, let us only briefly outline our procedures in carrying out such calculations.
-The one-body and two-body effective interactions for valence neutrons are derived using a $\hat{Q}$-box folded-diagram method \cite{vlowk3,Kuo1990}, with its $\hat{Q}$-box vertex function composed of 1st- and 2nd-order irreducible valence-linked diagrams, including the core-polarization ones.
-The unitary interactions used are the same as those for the closed-shell systems.
+We also generalize our study to open-shell systems with valence neutrons occupying the major shell just above the closed core.
+Based on the low-momentum unitary interactions the same as those used for closed-shell systems, we derive the one-body and two-body effective interactions for valence neutrons using a $\hat{Q}$-box folded-diagram method \cite{vlowk3,Kuo1990}.
+Here the $\hat{Q}$-box vertex function is composed of 1st- and 2nd-order irreducible valence-linked diagrams, including the core-polarization ones.
 We then calculate and diagonalize the Hamiltonian matrix in the many-body model space of valence particles, using a standard shell-model code \cite{nushellx}.

-In Fig.~\ref{fig2}(b) we exemplify the results of open-shell systems using the systems with $A$=26, 36, 46 and $\hbar\omega$=7.5, 8.5, 9.5, 10.5, 12.0 MeV.
-One sees for open-shell systems, the energy per neutron is also remarkably proportional to the energy scale $\hbar\omega$, again in very good agreement with the scaling relation of Eq.~(\ref{linear}).
-According to our calculation, this scaling relation also holds perfectly for odd-$A$ systems.
+In Fig.~\ref{fig2}(b) we exemplify the results of open-shell systems using those with $A$=26, 36, and 46.
+One sees the energy per neutron is also remarkably proportional to $\hbar\omega$, again in very good agreement with the scaling relation of Eq.~(\ref{linear}).
+According to our calculation, the scaling relation also holds perfectly for odd-$A$ open-shell systems.